Editing SDK docs

 SDK example usageusageNone (same effect as x-speakeasy-usage-example: true).

-Use the usage tag to select an operation for the main usage section as well as other sections:
+The usage tag can select an operation for both the main usage section and other sections:

 /drinks/{page}: